 Sounds simple, right?
 But Potter has seen it work.
 In her own life, in her clients, and even in her friends.
 Astrologer Lisa Stardust has as well.
 "Manifesting does work.
 If you keep your intention, or your goal, in mind, you’ll find that you’re able to envision what you truly want to call in," Stardust tells Refinery29.
 "This will enable you to bring your dreams into reality."

 During my post-grad search for employment, I envisioned myself working at one of my dream outlets (a list that Refinery29 was on).
-I'd stalk their websites, subscribe to their print editions, and familiarize myself with their mastheads, imagining my name on one.
+I'd stalk their websites, subscribe to their print editions, and familiarise myself with their mastheads, imagining my name on one.

 These positive thoughts were accompanied by concrete actions.
 I worked hard in college and in my internships, I networked, I had a few more post-grad internships and fellowships, and I aggressively applied to every open full-time position I saw.
 And while Refinery29 wasn't the first job I got after graduation...
 I'm here now.

-As I speak with Potter, I start to realize: I was manifesting!
+As I speak with Potter, I start to realise: I was manifesting!
 Of course, I don't want to pretend that I got to where I am because of magic — I was privileged to be able to devote so much energy to my studies and to accept low-paying jobs and internships, to put it mildly.

 While landing this job that has put me on the path I've always envisioned for myself, the outcome of manifesting can be unexpected.
 "I think sometimes we manifest things and they don't look how we thought they would," Potter explains.
 "Sometimes the job we think is a dream job isn't, or the person we really want to be with isn't actually a good match.
 I think there's also being open to the possibility that what you're manifesting is not going to come to fruition in the form you thought it might."
 In other words, be open and flexible.